 Community Involvement Strengths Marketing Plan in place; Park focused events planned; Local businesses sponsor the park and provide funding for improvements; local schools are regular supporters of the park and good councillor member involvement.
 Keen and ambitious Friends group.
 Weaknesses Few if any young people/older people involved in the friends group; Need more comprehensive park user's numbers and visitor data to use as baseline for marketing plan.
 Opportunities Promote the park with younger people and minority groups; Set up working party to include Council members and the community; Monitor progress of the plan through 'Action Plan'; Promote as the valuable asset it is to the local people and business community.
-Threats Busy lives of volunteers means that it can be difficult to recruit regular Frends group members; lack of available funding sources to promote the park and to attract new interest.
+Threats Lack of available funding sources to promote the park and to attract new interest.

-Marketing Strengths ON-site notice board installed; The marketing plan is now in place; well supported Friends Facebook page; Local businesses involved with the park; the site is very much an environmental asset; Weaknesses Further work required to promote the park's assets, such as a publicised site plan identifying the facilities, to include improved DDA access from Breck Hill Road entrance and perimeter footpath.
-Opportunities To include the park in other linked advertising about events, national, regional and local including Green Flag website; friends group members and staff to talk to visitors at every opportunity about what is on the park; Promote the uniqueness of the site; Promote the site to as many new groups as possible; Produce a promotional leaflet about the park to distribute locally and include on our website; promote through Green Flag award promo; the park to have its own webpage accessible from GBC main website.
-Threats Potential lack of funding to carry out the necessary research and promotions; concern re: minimal on-site parking, extra wear and tear on the site as a result of increased events and use; failure to achieve the Green Flag Award.
-Scarce volunteer time to work on events/promotions.
+Marketing Strengths The marketing plan is now in place; well supported Friends Facebook page; Local businesses involved with the park; he site is very much an environmental asset; Weaknesses Lack of on-site notice board at present.
+Opportunities To include the park in other linked advertising about events, national, regional and local including Green Flag website; friends group members and staff to talk to visitors at every opportunity about what is on the park; Promote the uniqueness of the site; Install an on-site notice board; Promote the site to as many new groups as possible; Produce a promotional leaflet about the park to distribute locally and include on our website; promote through Green Flag award promo; the park to have its own webpage accessible from GBC main website.
+Threats Potential lack of funding to carry out the necessary research and promotions; concern re: extra wear and tear on the site as a result of increased events and use; failure to achieve the Green Flag Award.